contact@haitiwonderland.com+509 36184317

 Forts Jacques and Alexandre were built under the direction of Emperor Jean-Jacques Dessalines after Haiti’s independence was declared in 1804.
 Their construction was part of a larger effort to fortify the country and prepare for a possible invasion by French forces, who sought to reconquer Haïti after Napoleon’s defeat in Europe.

 Forts Jacques and Alexandre are powerful symbols of Haiti’s history and resilience.
 Their construction at a crucial moment in Haitian history and their role in the defense of the country make them precious monuments of national heritage.
-VIsiting these forts not only offers a dive into Haiti’s military past, but also an opportunity to contemplate the natural beauty of the region and reflect on the richness of Haitian history.
+Visiting these forts not only offers a dive into Haiti’s military past, but also an opportunity to contemplate the natural beauty of the region and reflect on the richness of Haitian history.

 10. Île à rat